 The Head of Department, Prof Richard Harrison, has the duty and legal responsibility for the implementation of the University and Department Safety policy.
-In order for him to do this, he has delegated duties in writing to the Department Safety Officers; Department Safety Administrator; Officers for Laser Safety, Chemistry, the Department Radiation Protection Supervisor, Fire Managers and the Head of each Section.
+In order for him to do this, he has delegated duties in writing to the Department Safety Officers; Department Safety Administrator; Officers for Laser Safety, Chemistry Safety Officer, the Department Radiation Protection Supervisors, Fire Managers and the Head of each Section.
+A number of other staff are involved and helping regularly by performing H&S tasks (Portable appliances testing, Fire alarm testing, contractors Britgeng checking lifts, Applied First Aid for Fieldwork trainers, Equans staff for water safety, etc.) to maintain a high standard of safety in our building and all activities

-The Safety Officer and the Safety Administrator act as a focus for the flow of information to and from the Department.
+The Safety Officer coordinator and the Safety Administrator act as a focus for the flow of information to and from the Department.
 Within the Department, the flow of information to and from members of the Department is generally via the Heads of Sections or their Local Safety Officers.